SvenGroot/WslManagementPS/docs/Get-WslDistribution.md

 Get-WslDistribution "Ubuntu*" | Stop-WslDistribution
 ```

-This example terminates all distributions whose name starts with `Ubuntu`.
+This example get all distributions whose name starts with `Ubuntu`, and then terminates them.

 ### EXAMPLE 5